Minahil-Shafique/Ecommerce/README.md

 # Ecommerce Store

-This is an shop application built using React and Redux for state management.
+This is an ecommerce application built using React and Redux for state management.
 It allows users to browse products, add them to the cart, and view cart details.

 ## Features